fmqa/emacs.d/README.md

 # Principles

-* _Configure declaratively_: Prefer `easy-customize` over other configuration methods
+* _Configure declaratively_: Prefer `use-package' and `easy-customize` over other configuration methods
 * _Keep it simple_: Apply KISS; The `init.el` should be simple enough to be read by a novice
 * _Keep the overhead low_: Install only the neccessary 3rd-party packages
 * _Use the included batteries_: The standard Emacs packages are tested & curated by the Emacs community, use them!